 - VA Loans

 The top companies to work with for these special mortgages include:

 Avoiding PMI – Don’t Pay it if You Don’t Have to!

-You have probably heard about PMI if you have done research on mortgages and home loans.
-Getting your mortgage through BoA is a great way to avoid the PMI charges, but there are several other ways you can get a mortgage without being required to get PMI.
+Whether you’ve known and dreaded the PMI after paying premiums for years, or you’ve just discovered this homebuying expense, take heart knowing there are ways to sidestep private mortgage insurance.
+Getting your mortgage through BoA is a great way to avoid the PMI charges, but there are several other strategies for obtaining a mortgage without being required to get PMI.